Skip to content

 Where to Order

 Death certificates in New Jersey are issued by the New Jersey Department of Health, Office of Vital Statistics and Registry.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit New Jersey Department of Health, Office of Vital Statistics and Registry